ProofBridge: Auto-Formalization of Natural Language Proofs in Lean via Joint Embeddings: Experimental Evaluation

 \textbf{SoTA for NL/FL Cross-Modal Retrieval.} To our knowledge, no existing model jointly embeds theorems and proofs in NL and FL.
-Constructing such a shared semantic space is non-trivial, as pre-trained encoders alone cannot produce embeddings that support meaningful cross-modal retrieval.
-To illustrate, we introduce \textit{SoTA Encoder} as a comparison: it treats both NL and FL theorem–proof pairs as plain text, encodes them using the SoTA \texttt{all-MiniLM-L6-v2}~\citep{sentence_transformers}, and performs retrieval via cosine similarity in this embedding space.
+Pre-trained encoders alone do not yield embeddings suitable for meaningful cross-modal retrieval.
+To illustrate, we evaluate two \textit{\textbf{SoTA Encoders}}: Qwen3-Embedding-8B~\citep{zhang2025qwen3} and E5-Mistral-7B-Instruct~\citep{wang2024improving}.
+Qwen3 allows user-defined output dimensions up to 4096, and we use 512 to match our joint embedding model, while E5-Mistral (used by LeanSearch-PS~\citep{shen2025real}) has a fixed dimension of 4096.
+We also include a \textit{\textbf{Baseline Encoder}}, all-MiniLM-L6-v2~\citep{sentence_transformers}, used for the NL encoder in \ourTool{}, producing 384-dim embeddings.
+All these encoders treat theorem+proof pairs as plain text, ignoring the DAG structure of FL proofs, which \ourTool{} explicitly leverages.
+Retrieval is performed via cosine similarity in the respective embedding spaces.